Devil's Punchbowl (Natchez, Mississippi)

-The Devil's Punchbowl was a refugee camp created in Natchez, Mississippi after the American Civil War in an attempt to address a huge influx of self-emancipated enslaved persons.
-A number of compounding issues, such as poor administration and substandard sanitation, led to a large number of deaths.
-The exact number of deaths is unknown and often disputed; estimates range from 2,000 to 20,000.
+The Devil's Punchbowl was a concentration camp created in Natchez, Mississippi after the American Civil War in an attempt to address a huge influx of self-emancipated enslaved persons.
+A number of compounding issues led to a large number of deaths.
+Historians place the number of deaths at 2,000.
+In narratives by proponents of the Confederate States of America's legacy, the number 20,000 is often claimed; no evidence for that number exists.

 Description

 In order to house the large numbers of formerly-enslaved African Americans, the Union Army created a camp for them at a location known as the Devil's Punchbowl, a natural pit surrounded by bluffs.
 Many of the formerly enslaved there died of starvation, smallpox, and other diseases.
+Historian Clifford Boxley writes that the deaths resulted from Natchez' "huge influx of refugee ex-slaves that the union was not equipped to handle" and that the deaths were not intentional.

+Author David Ottenheimer describes the situation at Devil's Punchbowl as a "completely manufactured crisis by the defeated Confederate loyalists, which was designed to maximize the suffering of emancipated slaves," noting that slaveholders released old and very young slaves to become refugees and kept captive the able-bodied.

-It has been suggested by some that over 18,000 formerly enslaved people died here in one year.
-However, the scale of the tragedy has been disputed by multiple historians, with history professor Jim Wiggins arguing the 20,000 estimate is baseless and inflated tenfold, and author and activist Ser Seshsh Ab Heter-Clifford M. Boxley referring to the story as "concocted Confederate propaganda" aiming to cast the Union Army in a negative light.
+Estimates of the number of people who died at the Devil's Punchbowl vary, with a low end estimate of 2,000.
+A frequent claim by supporters of the Confederate States of America's legacy is that 20,000 formerly enslaved people died at Devil's Punchbowl.
+No evidence for this number exists.
+History professor Jim Wiggins contends the 20,000 estimate is baseless and inflated tenfold.
+Boxley describes the story as "concocted Confederate propaganda" aiming to cast the Union Army in a negative light.